 Dialogues in Biological Anthropology

-The Department of Anthropology announces its newest initiative, the Boston University Dialogues in Biological Anthropology, launched on April 2, 2010.
-These Dialogues are intended to bring attention to current issues within the field and make them accessible through new channels as an exemplar of scientific discourse for the BU community.
-Each conference will bring together well-known biological anthropologists who share a mastery of a common literature but hold divergent views on the topic at hand.
-The one-on-one dialogues are streamed in real time to BU audiences, and viewers can use e-mail or texting channels to submit questions and comments for the participants’ response.
-Following the dialogues, the scholars sit together in a public round-table discussion, where they review their different perspectives and new insights, discuss how their conflicting views might be reconciled or synthesized, and answer the public’s questions.
-The BU community will have exclusive initial access to the conference papers, the one-on-one debates, the capstone round table, and a concluding reception.
-Video of selected dialogues and round tables will be made available to the general Web audience.
+The Boston University Dialogues in Biological Anthropology, launched on April 2, 2010, were intended to bring attention to current issues within the field and make them accessible through new channels as an exemplar of scientific discourse for the BU community.
+Each conference brought together well-known biological anthropologists who share a mastery of a common literature but hold divergent views on the topic at hand.
+Video of selected dialogues and round tables have been made available to the general Web audience.

 It is hoped that these conferences will provide a model of civilized and productive scientific discourse, and will demonstrate how arguments alter opinions and move the field incrementally forward.